pc-magas/myFirstEnclave/README.md

 This is my first enclave for testing and educational purpoce.
 It is supposed to generate a library that does a simple adding into an intel SGX environment.

+This repo contains 2 branches:

+* The `enclave_only` branch that shows only how an enclave is built and signed.
+* The `master` branch that contains the how build sign and link your enclave with an application.

 ## Compile

 ### How to Compile